Computer Aided Design 1

 Computer Aided Design 1 teaches the fundamental principles of technical drawing and modelling through an active learning environment where students are required to complete weekly assignments and also a design-and-build project at the end of each semester.

-Use three dimensional solid modeling software (CREO 3.0) in the design of engineering components.
+Use three-dimensional solid modelling software in the design of engineering components.

 Apply engineering graphics standards.